dezchai/connect4/README.md

 As a user, I want to be able to add a new game to the list of games \
 As a user, I want to be able to view all the current games \
 As a user, I want to be able to remove a game from the list of games \
-AS a user, I want to be able to see stats of all the current games (how many are complete/in progress) \
+As a user, I want to be able to see stats of all the current games (how many are complete/in progress) \